tonygale99/nativeClub/readMe.txt

 	c. copy and paste apk file to android device.
 	d. go to Setting-> lock screen and security , open "unknown sources"
 	e. double click the apk file to install.
+	f. open/print the qrcode.png, use the android phone scan it to start.

 2. test on android device without install.
 	a. clone the repository from github